bigskysoftware/hypermedia-systems-book/ch08-tricks-of-the-htmx-masters.typ

 </button>
 ``` ]
 1. A normal htmx-driven `GET` request to `/contacts`
-2. JavaScript to look up the button and send it an `htxm:abort` event
+2. JavaScript to look up the button and send it an `htmx:abort` event

 So now, if a user clicks on the "Get Contacts" button and the request takes a
 while, they can click on the "Cancel" button and end the request.
 Of course, in